cauebs/durt/README.md

     durt [FLAGS] [paths]...

 FLAGS:
-    -b, --binary     Use binary prefixes (kiB, MiB, GiB, etc).
+    -b, --binary     Use binary prefixes (KiB, MiB, GiB, etc).
 Sizes will be divided by 1024 instead of 1000.
     -p, --by-path    Sort the output lines by path, instead of by size.
     -h, --help       Prints help information
     -r, --reverse    Reverse the order of the output lines.
     -s, --sort       Print lines in ascending order.
 If --by-path is not passed, the size will be used.
+    -t, --total      Print a total at the end
     -V, --version    Prints version information

 ARGS: